KeshavChawla/Keshav-Personal-Blog/_data/blog/2020-04-01-this-is-a-second-test.md

 #### **AFM 102 - Introduction to Managerial Accounting**

 I personally like managerial account much more than financial accounting.
 With 102, I was at least able to see the bigger picture and the applications to managerial accounting.
 But like with AFM 101, I still found 102 to be my least likeable course this term.
 I guess I am just not a fan of accounting courses.
-Luckily, CFM doesn't have to take anymore accounting courses for my degree requirements.
+Luckily, CFM doesn't require you to take any accounting courses beyond AFM 101 and 102.

 #### **AFM 121 - Introduction to Global Financial Markets**

 I loved this course!
 AFM 121 is basically a course that teaches basic excel.
 The content is probably the most useful/life-applicable course I have taken.
-The content based on time value of money, RRSPs vs TFSAs, and fixed income securities are things I know I will use for the rest of my life.
+Content like time value of money, RRSPs vs TFSAs, and fixed income securities are things I know I will use for the rest of my life.
 I was not a fan of the marking scheme, but other than that, I thoroughly enjoyed the course and content.
 Get used to excel and be very comfortable with the shortcuts and built-in commands of excel.
-I was able to finish the midterm within 50 minutes (total midterm time is 1 hour and 30 minutes) giving me forty minutes to go back and check everything over simply by using excel shortcuts.
+I was able to finish the midterm within 50 minutes (total midterm time is 1 hour and 30 minutes), giving me forty minutes to go back and check everything over simply by using excel shortcuts.

 ### **4.** Get involved around campus